Spring Decor: Using Garden Decor Indoors for a Spring Family Room

 To me, this display of flowers, along with the celebration of all things garden, always felt like the unofficial beginning of spring.

-So, the natural first step to decorating my home for spring similarly starts with an ode to flowers in the garden.
+So, when it comes to decorating my home for spring, I take a similar approach, starting with an ode to the beauty of flowers and the charm of the garden.

 Vintage Garden Urns